Listen to Khruangbin's Japanese movie-inspired new track 'Pelota'

 The Texan funk trio – comprised of Laura Lee Ochoa, Mark Speer and Donald ‘DJ’ Johnson – are set to release their fourth album ‘Mordechai’ on June 26 via Dead Oceans.

-Following up on previous cuts ‘So We Won’t Forget’, and ‘Time (You and I)’, the group have now offered up another glimpse of the record.
+Following up on previous cuts ‘So We Won’t Forget’, and ‘Time (You and I)’, the group have now offered fans another glimpse of the record.

 Arriving today (June 16) along with a colourful, animated video, ‘Pelota’ sees “a Texan band with a Thai name singing a song in Spanish, loosely based on a Japanese movie.”